isomerpages/tp-virtualcampus/_events/Calendar.md

 </p>
 <p></p>
 <p>The heat is on!
 This season, get ready for some adrenaline-pumping action
-as we cheer on our Team Temasek athletes who are standing tall, playing hard, and giving their all for TP in the annual Polytechnic-ITE (POL-ITE) Games!</p>
+as we cheer for our Team Temasek athletes who are standing tall, playing hard, and giving their all for TP in the annual Polytechnic-ITE (POL-ITE) Games!</p>
 <p></p>